topherhunt/cheatsheets/js/react.md

 - A <u>stateful</u> component uses the class structure, + needs a `constructor` which sets the starting state based on the props.

+- Use create-react-app whenever I need to create a production React app.
+It handles tons of the boilerplate.

 ## Gotchas